Phoenix Foot and Ankle Institute

 Foot and Ankle Specialists & Podiatrists located in Scottsdale, AZ & Phoenix, AZ

 If your child regularly complains of foot or ankle pain, don’t wait to seek treatment for pediatric flatfoot.
 Without early intervention, the condition can affect your child’s quality of life and ability to play sports or participate in other physically active tasks.
-At Phoenix Foot and Ankle Institute, Jeffrey E. McAllister, DPM, FACFAS, and the team work with children and teens to safely manage pediatric flatfoot.
+At Phoenix Foot and Ankle Institute, Marta Riniker, DPM and Jeffrey E. McAllister, DPM, FACFAS, and the team work with children and teens to safely manage pediatric flatfoot.
 To make an appointment for your child at the practice in Phoenix or Scottsdale, Arizona, call the nearest office or use the online booking tool today.

 Pediatric flatfoot is a common structural abnormality characterized by a flat or nonexistent foot arch.
 Without an arch, your child’s foot makes direct contact with the ground.

 In most cases, arches form as a child gets older.
 However, if your child’s feet remain flat, it increases the risk of musculoskeletal problems, including poor posture, along with knee and ankle pain.

 What are the symptoms of pediatric flatfoot?

 In its early stages, pediatric flatfoot doesn’t always present symptoms.
 Over time, your child might experience:

 - Pain that increases during physical activity

 Almost all children experience foot or ankle pain on occasion, but if your child’s symptoms persist for more than a few days, make an appointment at Phoenix Foot and Ankle Institute.